rbontekoe/BAWJ/docs/src/chapter6.md

 \#2 The user needs to create addresses and persons

-\#3 The function is used to store and retrieve persons.
+\#3 The functions are used to store and retrieve persons.

 ## Activity 6.1 - Export Elements